A Complete Characterization of Pythagorean Hodograph Preserving Mappings: Examples and applications

 \section{Examples and applications}

 In this section we describe some examples and counterexamples and we show a general construction that produces PH-preserving maps from a PH-curve.
-We start with two examples and then a couple of counterexamples.
+We start with two examples, followed by a couple of counterexamples and by further examples.